 As the market conditions in the selected cases were relatively benign, the changes to individual generator margins, and ultimately dispatch efficiencies, were also relatively small.
 They do, however, present good bases to demonstrate a proof-of-concept for access settlement and to introduce readers to how the calculations work in practice.
 Three historical half-hours are presented in detail in Appendix E.

-AEMO intends to continue modelling progressively more complex historical events in early 2015 and feed its results into the AEMC's research into the full OFA design.
+AEMO will continue modelling progressively more complex scenarios where it has value to the AEMC's research into the full OFA design.

 6. BENEFITS